Updated: February 28, 2023

-When it comes to renting a storage unit, you might imagine a small, empty room.
-Fairly straightforward.
+When it comes to renting a self-storage unit, you might imagine it as a small, empty room.
+It’s fairly straightforward.
 However, finding the right empty room comes with more considerations than its dimensions.

-The kinds of material you’re storing, the level of security you need, the degree of accessibility you want, and how and where you get other necessities—like insurance—are all factors that will change from facility to facility and even unit to unit.
+The kind of items you’re storing, the level of security you need, the degree of accessibility you want, and how and where you get other necessities—like insurance—are all factors that will change from facility to facility and even unit to unit.

-To get you started, here are the answers to some of the most commonly asked questions about finding the right storage facility.
+To get you started, here are the answers to some of the most commonly asked questions about finding the right self-storage unit or storage facility.

 What’s The Difference Between a Temperature-Controlled and Climate-Controlled Storage Unit?

 Climate-controlled units take it a step further to regulate the moisture in the air.
-This is particularly important in damper, wetter climates and will provide maximum environmental protection for your things.
+This is particularly important in damp, wet climates and will provide maximum environmental protection for your things.
 Anything susceptible to mold and rust would benefit from a climate-controlled unit if it’s being stored for the long haul.

-The two terms are sometimes used interchangeably, so if you’re specifically looking for humidity control, be sure to double-check with the property manager before settling on a unit.
+The two terms are sometimes used interchangeably, so if you’re specifically looking for storage space that offers humidity control, be sure to double-check with the property manager before settling on a self-storage unit.

 Do I Need a Temperature-Controlled Storage Unit?

 Temperature-controlled storage units can be an important feature in extreme climates.
 Heat can be particularly damaging considering many materials will melt if left to sit in high temperatures for too long.
 Things like plastic storage bins, electronics, and musical instruments are all items that shouldn’t be exposed to extreme temperatures.

 When Should I Use Climate-Controlled Storage Units?